NHSDigital/nia-patient-switching-standard-adaptor/README.md

 Both are Java Spring Boot applications, released as separate docker images.

 ## Developer Information

 See [Operating The Patient Switching Adaptor](./OPERATING.md) for Guidance on operating the Patient Switching Adaptor in production.

 Information for contributors and running the adaptor locally is available in [Developer Information](./developer-information.md).

-## Daisy-Chaining

-It is possible to run the PS Adaptor and the [GP2GP Adaptor](https://github.com/nhsconnect/integration-adaptor-gp2gp) side by side using a single instance of the MHS Adaptor.
-When using this configuration, messages received by the PS Adaptor with an unrecognised conversation ID are forwarded to the GP2GP Adaptor via it's inbound queue.
-Conversely, the default behaviour without daisy-chain enabled is to put messages with an unrecognised conversation ID on a dead letter queue.

-**To enable daisy-chaining the following environment variables need to be set:**

-- `PS_DAISY_CHAINING_ACTIVE`: set to `true` to enable daisy-chaining - default = `false`
-- `GP2GP_AMQP_BROKERS`: the location of the GP2GP Adaptors inbound queue.
-This should be set to the url of a single JMS broker
-  (the PS Adaptor does not support concurrent GP2GP Adaptor brokers) - default = `amqp://localhost:5672`

-**Optional environment variables:**

-- `GP2GP_MHS_INBOUND_QUEUE`: The name of the GP2GP Adaptors inbound queue
-- `GP2GP_AMQP_USERNAME`: The username for accessing the broker
-- `GP2GP_AMQP_PASSWORD`: The password for accessing the broker

-An example daisy chaining environment is provided in test-suite/daisy-chaining

 ## Endpoints